kanoqwq/Fan-Control_config_for_my_ITX/README.md

-Fan control config for [Fan Control](https://github.com/Rem0o/FanControl.Releases)
+This config is used for [Fan Control](https://github.com/Rem0o/FanControl.Releases).
+Using GPU(Tesla P4) temperature as a reference to control the system fan speed.